 Click the confirmation link you will receive by text or email to verify the account.

-Once your account is verified, you can use your Capital One Secured card login credentials to make payments on your account, check your balance, monitor transactions and more.
+Once your account is verified, you can use your Secured Mastercard® from Capital One card login credentials to make payments on your account, check your balance, monitor transactions and more.
 You can also use those same login credentials to manage your account via the Capital One mobile app.

-After account opening, the only way to get a Capital One Secured Card credit limit increase is to pay on time for 5 months.
-If you do, Capital One will likely raise your credit limit during the 6th month.
+After account opening, the only way to get a Capital One Secured credit limit increase is to pay on time for 6 months.
+If you do, Capital One will likely raise your credit limit during the 7th month.
 By how much, though, is completely up to them.
 If you pay on time but other aspects of your credit get worse, you might not get an increase.

 It’s also possible that Capital One will eventually return your deposit and transition you to an unsecured credit card with a higher credit limit.
 But that depends on how financially responsible you are.

-The only chance you have to get yourself more credit is at the very start when you send in extra money on top of your deposit.
-Otherwise, you’ll have to speak with your actions by paying on time until Capital One raises the limit themselves.show less
+The only absolute chance you have to get yourself more credit is at the very start when you send in extra money on top of your deposit.
+Otherwise, you’ll have to speak with your actions by paying on time until Capital One raises the limit themselves.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.